Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?

 It’s a shame that they are a hybrid cross because you can’t hatch out those eggs for continuous self-sufficient meat production.
 Chicks hatched from Ranger broilers won’t turn out with the same characteristics as their parents and may not make a great meat bird.

-Cons of Freedom Rangers
+Cons of Freedom Ranger Meat Chicken Breed

 Longer to Raise

 The growth rate of the Ranger meat chicken breeds is slower than their Cornish counterpart.
 It seems the Cornish achieve the 4-6 pound target range more quickly before slowing off their growth rate.
-But Rangers seem to take the same length of time to reach a larger carcass weight (we prefer the 7 pound range).
+But Rangers seem to take the same length of time to reach a larger carcass weight (we prefer the 7-pound range).
 Both breeds get to that weight in about 14 weeks or so in our experience.

 More Difficult to Butcher